 Capital One SavorOne Cash Rewards card details

 The SavorOne card offers 3 percent cash back on dining and entertainment, as well as a $150 sign-up bonus after reaching the required spend threshold.

 |Capital One® SavorOne® Cash Rewards Credit Card|

 Why use it?
 If you want to earn bonus rewards on dining, entertainment and grocery store purchases, the SavorOne card is a great option.
-Additionally, those who plan to carry an account balance and/or transfer a balance from a different card can benefit from introductory APR on purchases and balance transfers.
+Additionally, those who plan to carry an account balance can benefit from introductory APR on purchases.

 |Estimated Yearly Rewards Value ($15,900 spend)|

 Besides sharing similar names, the Savor and SavorOne cards offer almost identical rewards structures.
 See what else we found when comparing the two cards.

 SavorOne card vs. Savor card